gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 The street led us to an empty square.
 A domed building stood on our left.
 Another with a columned front stood to our right, while a third that looked like a fallen windmill blocked our path.
 The Karabandi paused.
 "Well?" he asked.
-"Any sparks on anyone's tinder?"
+"Any sparks on your tinder?"

 We shook our heads.
 It would take an army and a lifetime to search every dark corner in that place.
 The Karabandi sucked on his teeth.
 "Then I guess we do